The Starwood Preferred Guest loyalty program is often thought of as a hotel rewards program. But it’s so much more!

 - 15. Utilize Flying Blue’s Definition of Europe (Flying Blue)

 - 16. Fly Korean Air First Class (Korean Air SKYPASS)

 - 17. Fly Air France to Tahiti (Korean Air SKYPASS)

 - 18. Fly SkyTeam Partner to Europe (Korean Air SKYPASS)

 - 19. Fly Delta to Hawaii (Korean Air SKYPASS)

-- 20. Fly the Cheapest Business Class Award to Europe (Etihad Guest)
+- 20. Fly on a Cheap Business Class Award to Europe (Etihad Guest)